symbuzzer/chopin-boot-flasher/README.md

 Kernel (boot.img) Flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G

 HOW TO USE:
--Create \SDK\ folder and copy Android Platform Tools in this folder.
+-Create \SDK\ folder and copy Android Platform Tools in this folder
 -Double click to run *.bat file and follow instructions

 NOTES: